 Confidentiality is an important part of this study.
 Only the person providing a DNA sample will know what his results are (unless they decide they would like to share that information).
-The part of the Y chromosome that will be analyzed is what has been called "junk" DNA that does not contain genes that serve any known function for inherited characteristics.
+An attempt has been made to avoid testing any part of the genome that contributes to physical and medical characteristics, but that is not completely possible.
 All samples are assigned an identifying number.
 This ID number will be the only identifying information anyone else sees, so no one other than the coordinator and the testing laboratory will know who participates in the study or which result is from which person.
 The portion of the DNA tested gives a distinctive "signature" for a lineage rather than for an individual, so there is no risk of this data being of any use to anyone for personal identity.

-If you are a man with the Graves, Greaves (or alternate spelling ) surname and would like to participate in this project, sign up for the test on the Family Tree DNA website.
+If you are descended from an ancestor with the Graves, Greaves (or alternate spelling ) surname and would like to participate in this project, sign up for the test of interest on the Family Tree DNA website.

 This study is ongoing.
 We are continuing to accept participants, and are especially looking for members of family groups not already included.

-In the more distant future, testing will become even more sophisticated and we expect to be able to learn even more about the connections between the various Graves/Greaves/Grave families, perhaps including testing of both male and female descendants.
+In the more distant future, testing will become even more sophisticated and we expect to be able to learn even more about the connections between the various Graves/Greaves/Grave families.

-The test results are reported on the test results page.
+The Y-DNA test results are reported on the test results page on the Family Tree DNA website.
 The families that are represented, and others that we would like to see included, are listed on the Charts page, which also has links to the charts and genealogies of the various families.

 Links to Other Sites for More Information